Skip to main content

 Ensure your scans use open source components

-To check a rule's license, check the license key under the metadata of a Semgrep rule.
+To verify a rule's license, read the license key under the metadata of a Semgrep rule.

 Click to expand for an example of a rule with a license key.